What You Need to Know

 Ruth and Phil decided to start Survivor Rally after participating in Crown Rally and Kannonfall in 2018.
 The purpose of Survivor Rally is to give back to a charity that is near and dear to both of their hearts.

 Ruth and Phil have both been victims of domestic violence and/or sexual abuse in their lifetimes.
-One in Four people in the world have been a victim of domestic violence and/or sexual abuse.
+Also, Ruth and Phil know first hand the need for Suicide Awareness and Support for Survivors/Families.

 What do I need to bring?

 A Street Legal Vehicle covered by an automobile insurance policy